PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 ## Loading an MCDS Time Step

 By default, all data related to the snapshot is loaded.\
-For speed and less memory usage, it is however possible to only load the essential (output xml and cell mat data), and exclude microenvironment, graph data, and ID label mapping loading.\
+For speed and less memory usage, it is however possible to only load the essential (output xml and cell mat data), and exclude microenvironment, graph data, PhysiBoss data, and the PhysiCell\_settings.xml cell type ID label mapping.\
 Additionally, it is possible to specify data types for the custom\_data variables, apart from the generic float type, namely: int, bool, and str.

 The basic way to load a mcds time step object: